nandac/pandoc-reader/README.md

 **Note: Specifying the arguments `--standalone` or `--self-contained` are not supported and will throw an error.**

-In the `PANDOC_EXTENSIONS` parameter you may enable/disable any number of [Pandoc extensions](https://pandoc.org/MANUAL.html#extensions).
+Then in the `PANDOC_EXTENSIONS` parameter you may enable/disable any number of the supported [Pandoc extensions](https://pandoc.org/MANUAL.html#extensions).

 ```python
 PANDOC_EXTENSIONS = [